mgunny/DemoAccessApiWebApp/README.md

 ## Installation

-Download the repository and run the project from Visual Studio.
+Download the repository and open the solution file in Visual Studio 2019.
+Then just click the run button!

 ## Project setup details